-Consider 9 mistakes that should not be made in contact center reporting.
-Below is our translation of this article.
+Let’s consider 9 mistakes that should not be made in the accountability of a contact center.

-2. Stop Obsessing About Average Call Handling Time (AHT)
+2. Stop obsessing over the Average Handling Time (AHT)

-Measuring average call handling time can be important for a call center – it helps determine how many agents are needed per shift.
-But your employees should not be too focused on completing calls on time and meeting personal KPIs, because then they may not have time to resolve customer issues at the set time.
-As a result, customers will be forced to call back, and this is not at all what we are trying to achieve.
-Instead, prioritize First Call Resolution, this will allow your agents to focus on resolving the issue at the first call stage and will likely make your customers happier.
+Measuring the average call handling time can be important for your contact center reporting – it helps to define the number of agents needed per shift.
+But your employees shouldn’t be too focused on timely call completion and meeting personal KPIs, as they might not be able to resolve the customer’s issues within the given time.
+As a result, customers will be forced to call back, which is not what we aim for.

-3. Loosen control over unattainable agent occupancy rates
+3. Loosen control over the unattainable agent occupancy level

 4. Don’t ignore customers from the website

-Now 60% of customers start their acquaintance with your company on the Internet, so it is important to take into account the leads from the website or landing page.
-To do this, it is desirable to combine data about visiting your resources and calls.
-This service is called call-tracking.
-The purpose of this activity is to get more detailed information about the customer experience, which can be used to measure the number of calls due to the fact that the customer has dropped out of on-line communication.
-Then this information needs to be shared with the team of developers of the Internet resource to finalize it.
+📑 📑📑Currently, 60% of customers start their acquaintance with your company on the Internet, so it’s essential to take into account leads from your site or landing page.
+To achieve this, it’s desirable to unify data about the visit to your resources and calls.
+This service is called call-tracking.📑📑The aim of this action is to obtain more detailed information about the customer experience, which can be used to measure the number of calls due to the client dropping from on-line communication.
+This information should then be shared with the Internet resource development team for its improvement.📑📑 📑

-The contact center already has a large amount of data.
-These include:
+📑 📑📑Your contact center already has a large volume of data.
+They include:📑

 - How many calls were on hold for too long;

-Although each of these parameters is valuable in isolation, a comprehensive analysis will identify the main reasons and answer the question why some indicators are too high/low.
-Contact center reporting should focus on these issues and contribute to addressing them.
+📑Although each of these parameters is valuable individually, a comprehensive analysis will identify the main causes and answer the question why some indicators are too high/low.
+The contact center’s reports should focus on these issues and facilitate their resolution.📑📑 📑

-The problem with unstructured reporting data is that it is difficult to deal with it.
-That’s why contact centers really can’t ignore solutions like speech analysis.
-It will allow the manager to delve deeper into performance indicators and face customer interaction problems that are not always immediately noticeable.
-You think that speech analytics is only applicable to the largest contact centers, right?
-Not properly!
-Currently, speech analytics is delivering results and promising data to call centers with fewer than 100 seats.
+The problem with unstructured report data is that it can be quite challenging to deal with.
+That’s why contact centers really can’t afford to ignore solutions such as speech analytics.
+It allows the manager to delve deeper into performance metrics and encounter problems with customer interaction that aren’t always immediately apparent.

-9. Focus on more than just average KPIs
+9. Focus on more than just the average KPI